axieinfinity/ronin-documentation/docs/node-operators/testnet/archive.md

 ---
-description: Set up an archive node on testnet
+description: Set up an archive node on testnet.
 ---

 # Run an archive node